Frankjunyulin/Linkedin-Spider/README.md

 A spider for linkedin written in Python3.

+It is developed for powerful scraping but easy to use at the same time.

 It scrapes all the details in public information according to the name you input.

 ## Running Environment (what you need to install before running):